 Several antibiotics kill or inhibit bacteria by disrupting their 70s ribosomal function.
 The same antibiotics also inhibit ribosomal function in mitochondria and chloroplast.
 Like bacteria, mitochondria and chloroplast are sensitive to chloramphenicol, streptomycin, etc.

 Phylogenetic analyses using the ribosomal RNA sequencing method, convincingly suggested that mitochondria and chloroplast are evolutionarily related to bacteria.
 The sequence comparison of mitochondria and chloroplast show that mitochondria came from bacterial lines related to alpha-proteobacteria and chloroplast originated from cyanobacteria.

 v) Same size:

 Mitochondria and chloroplast are the same in size as bacteria.
-Size of bacteria is commonly 0.1-10 micrometer, while the size of mitochondria and chloroplast is 0.5-10 micrometer and 1- 10 micrometer respectively.
+The size of bacteria is commonly 0.1-10 micrometers, while the size of mitochondria and chloroplast is 0.5-10 micrometers and 1- 10 micrometers respectively.

 Mitochondria and chloroplasts are surrounded by two or more membranes like bacteria.
 Mitochondria have a double membrane that is a phospholipid bilayer.
 Chloroplast has three membranes outer membrane inner membrane, and thylakoid membrane.
 Gram-positive bacteria have a plasma membrane and a cell wall although gram-negative bacteria have an additional outer membrane.